-In his testimony, Viganò affirms that, "According to what Nuncio Pietro Sambi wrote, Father Boniface Ramsey, O.P.'s letter dated November 22, 2000, was written at the request of the late Nuncio Montalvo."
+In his testimony, Viganò affirms that, "According to what Nuncio Pietro Sambi wrote, Fr.
+Boniface Ramsey, O.P.'s letter dated Nov.
+22, 2000, was written at the request of the late Nuncio Montalvo."

 Viganò further relates the contents of Ramsey's letter to the Holy See.

 In the letter, Fr.
 Ramsey, who had been a professor at the diocesan seminary in Newark from the end of the '80s until 1996, affirms that there was a recurring rumor in the seminary that the archbishop "shared his bed with seminarians," inviting five at a time to spend the weekend with him at his beach house.
 And he added that he knew a certain number of seminarians, some of whom were later ordained priests for the Archdiocese of Newark, who had been invited to this beach house and had shared a bed with the Archbishop.

 Viganò also notes that then-Vatican secretary of state Cdl.
 Angelo Sodano never informed the nunciature in Washington of any measures taken by the Holy See following Ramsey's letter, leaving open the question, was anything ever done at all?